 First, warning: While it’s not a rule that will get you kicked off, Pinterest does suggest that you avoid self promotion when using the site:

-For instance, in Leo Burnett Worldwide’s slide share on Pinterest, he suggests:
+For instance, Leo Burnett in his Worldwide’s slide share on Pinterest suggests:

 - Whole Foods would pin about food.

 - The Travel Channel would pin about travel.

 - The Today Show would pin about access.